HarveyBates/Open-JIP/README.md

 # USER MANUAL

-Below contains the user manual for Open-JIP, if you have any questions there is a discussions tab in this github repository.
-Where I will do my best to get back to you as soon as possible.
+Below contains the user manual for Open-JIP, if you have any questions there is a discussions tab in this github repository, where I will do my best to get back to you as soon as possible.

 ## Contents